An embodied performative autoethnography that explores my co-created worldview

-Curious about the social creation/construction of my identity I am exploring the collective impression of relational-biographical stories and how they
+Curious about the social creation/construction of my identity I have explored the collective impression of relational-biographical stories and how they

-How do I shape my current perception of my place in this world?
+How do I shape my experience of my place in this world?

-Through this process I will come to a new understanding of my philosophical place in this world; a place that we share in our on-going enlivened relationships.
+Through this process I have come to a new understanding of my philosophical place in this world; a place that we share in our on-going enlivened relationships.

 Considering my cultural, biological, and gendered heritage my curiosity in this context includes mutual influence, the social construction of identity, systems of belief, and the implications of worldviews on this socially

 Over time my family, friends, colleagues and I have shared the creation of my own myths, rituals, and beliefs.

 I believe that adults with learning disabilities have important things to say about being men and women so I have a great interest in researching issues around their gender and sexual identity.

 My clinical practice has revealed that topics of sexuality and/or sexual orientation of men and women with a learning disability can be marginalised aspects of their lives.
 Speaking about gender identity and sexuality can be taboo in many contexts and even more so when talking about people with a disability (Bedard et al,.
 2010) who may be infantilised, asexualised and/or denied their gender identity (O’Hara.
 2008; Rembis 2010; Wheeler 2007; McCarthy et al 2012).
 In some circumstances the sexuality of people with a learning disability can be ignored until something troublesome happens (Wheeler, 2007).